Be of sober spirit, be on the alert. Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour.

 “For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.”
 Ephesians 6:12

-If you don’t believe in spiritual warfare, then research that in the Bible.
 One example I read this morning was when Jesus rebuked Peter by rebuking Satan as he spoke.
-Satan actually uses Peter’s words to try and sidetrack Jesus (as if).
+Satan actually uses Peter’s words to try and sidetrack Jesus.

 “But when he had turned about and looked on his disciples, he rebuked Peter, saying, ‘Get thee behind me, Satan: for thou savourest not the things that be of God, but the things that be of men.'”
 Mark 8:33